 From the verdant meadows and the lush cultural landscape of Bøverdalen you can catch a glimpse of towering mountains in the

 far distance, as the road slowly ascends through the valley.
-It makes its way up to the summit signposted at 1,434 metres,
+It makes its way up to the summit at 1,434 metres, making the

-making the road northern Europe’s highest mountain pass.
-From the starting point in Lom, your expectations rise even before
+road northern Europe’s highest mountain pass.
+From the starting point in Lom, your expectations rise even before you drive

-you drive out of the small village.
-Not every tourist route provides such a natural dramatic setting with a profusion of powerful
+out of the small village.
+Not every tourist route provides such a natural dramatic setting with a profusion of powerful impressions.

-down towards the Sognefjord the mountain region appears untamed, and where Hurrungane towers up to the heavens the mountains
+Continuing down towards the Sognefjord the mountain region appears untamed.
+Where the Hurrungane massif towers up to the heavens

-suddenly open up and the landscape changes once again.
-Towards Gaupne, the final point on this stretch, the road descends
+the mountains suddenly open up and the landscape changes once again.
+Towards Gaupne, the final point on this stretch, the

-to skirt the beautiful Sognefjord whose clear waters change colour from green to blue in tune with the light and the weather.
+road descends to skirt the beautiful Sognefjord whose clear waters change colour from green to blue in tune with the light

+and the weather.
 What should you do when you arrive?
 Relax and let your impressions sink in.
-Some people turn and drive the same way back,
+Some people turn and drive the

-and are surprised to see how different everything is.
-Although everything is the same, it’s as if you see the surroundings
+same way back, and are surprised to see how different everything is.
+Although everything is the same, it’s as if you see the

 The road over Sognefjellet was an important transport artery linking the coast and inland areas.
 Trading led to the transport